 Winn-Dixie Stores has found -- as Jefferson Davis did long ago -- that winning Dixie ain't easy.
-The Deep South supermarket chain operates about 480 combination food and drug stores throughout Alabama, Florida, Georgia, Louisiana, and Mississippi under the Winn-Dixie and Winn-Dixie Marketplace banners.
-Most of Winn-Dixie's supermarkets have pharmacies, about 75 house liquor stores, and several sell gas.
+The Deep South supermarket chain operates about 550 combination food and drug stores throughout Alabama, Florida, Georgia, Louisiana, and Mississippi under the Winn-Dixie and Winn-Dixie Marketplace banners.
+More than 400 Winn-Dixie supermarkets have pharmacies.
 The company's brands include Thrifty Maid, Winn & Lovett, and Winn-Dixie.
-Founded in 1925, Winn-Dixie Stores is a subsidiary of BI-LO Holding, which merged Winn-Dixie and South Carolina-based BI-LO in 2012, and took them private.
+Founded in 1925, Winn-Dixie Stores is a subsidiary of BI-LO Holding, which merged Winn-Dixie and South Carolina-based BI-LO in 2012.
+BI-LO then acquired Winn-Dixie's rival in Florida, Sweetbay Supermarkets, in 2014 and converted the 70-plus stores to the Winn-Dixie banner.

 Change in Company Type

 Winn-Dixie merged with BI-LO in March 2012 and the two were taken private by BI-LO Holding in a deal valued at $560 million.
 Both companies continue to operate under their own banners.
 Combined the two rank as the ninth-largest supermarket chain in the US with nearly 690 grocery stores in eight states throughout the Southeast.
-BI-LO's owner, private equity firm Lone Star Funds, controls the combined companies and has filed to take the business public.
+BI-LO's owner, private equity firm Lone Star Funds, controls the combined companies and after filing to take the business public in 2013, withdrew the offering in 2014.

-Winn-Dixie is about to get much bigger.
-Its parent company has agreed to acquire the Sweetbay Supermarket chain in Florida from Delhaize America and convert the stores (more than 70 stores in all) to the Winn-Dixie banner.
-The pending addition to its store count, reverses years of retrenchment at Winn-Dixie, which included store closures and asset sales.
+BI-LO's June 2014 acquisition of the Sweetbay, Harveys, and Reid's supermarket chains from Delhaize in $246 million added to its holdings in the southeast.
+Some 70 Sweetbay stores in Florida were converted to the Winn-Dixie banner, boosting Winn-Dixie's store count from approximately 480 stores to 550 locations.
+Select Harveys locations in Georgia were also converted to Winn-Dixies.
+The addition to its store count, reverses years of retrenchment at Winn-Dixie, which included store closures and asset sales.
 In 2011 Winn-Dixie sold its Deep South beverage manufacturing plant in Georgia to Polar Beverages.
 The sale marked the completion of its program to divest all non-core manufacturing operations.
 Polar is continuing to supply Winn-Dixie stores with Chek brand soft drinks, made by Deep South.

 ▲ Show Less▼ Show Full Description